-Approximately 30 percent of the earth's surface is covered in forests, according to Elizabeth Mygatt, author of the article, "World's Forests Continue to Shrink."
-Mygatt goes on to further explain the crucial role that forests play in maintaining a healthy planet, such as controlling the water cycle and stabilizing soils, assisting in leveling the climate by saturating and storing carbon dioxide, providing a habitat for wildlife and supplying wood, food and medicines.
-Across the world there are several different types of forest ecosystems.
+Approximately 30 percent of the earth's surface is covered in all different types of forests, according to Elizabeth Mygatt, author of the article, "World's Forests Continue to Shrink."
+Mygatt goes on to further explain the crucial role that the forest ecosystem plays in maintaining a healthy planet, such as controlling the water cycle and stabilizing soils, assisting in leveling the climate by saturating and storing carbon dioxide, providing a habitat for wildlife and supplying wood, food and medicines.
+Across the world there are several different kinds of forests.
 The textbook definition of ecosystem, as stated in "Elemental Geosystems," is, "a self-regulating association of living plants, animals and their non-living physical and chemical environment."

 Tropical Rain Forest Definition

 In a tropical rainforest days usually last 12 hours, with temperatures averaging around 77 degrees F. A surplus of rain and high insolation (sunlight) are other year-round attributes of a tropical rainforest.
 Tropical rainforests cover the Amazon region, as well as equatorial regions in Africa, Southeast Asia, the east coast of Central America and elsewhere along the equator.
 These types of forest ecosystem are characterized by broadleaf evergreen trees, vines, tree ferns and palms.

 Tropical Seasonal Forest

 Located on the edges of rainforests are the tropical seasonal forests that receive dwindling and irregular rainfall.
 Some of the key parts of a forest in this zone are broadleaf evergreen trees, some deciduous trees and thorn trees.
 Deciduous trees lose their leaves during the winter.

 Temperate Evergreen and Deciduous Forest Biome